-Learn all about how Five Element Acupuncture can support women during every stage of life from Alison Pickering, a recent addition to our Chelsea therapists team.
+Learn all about how Five Element Acupuncture can support women during every stage of life from Alison Pickering, a therapist at our Camden and Chelsea centres.
 She also shares five things you can do to nourish your ‘whole’ self.

 Five Elements Acupuncture is a unique system of medicine that diagnoses and treats the cause of disease.
 The ancients observed how the fundamental elements of creation: wood, fire, earth, metal and water, create patterns of continuous change and transformation in the universe giving us life’s natural and mysterious order, aligned with the seasons of nature.
 These changes also occur within the human body giving us the concept and movement of qi, the vital energy of the body and the yin-yang theory, which views the relationships between things as complementary.
 When these five elements manifest within us in a balanced and harmonious state, we experience health, well-being and the joy of being alive.